Even those people that believe are perfect, fail. We all do wrong – only that to some people, accepting wrongdoing is wrong.

 - And most of all, know when to stop correcting the same wrong – quit when it’s time to quit

-So, friends, get up and ‘right’ your wrongs and keep doing so till you get it right or decide to quit; it will stand you in very good stead
+So, friends, get up and ‘right’ your wrongs and keep doing s, till you get it right or decide to quit

 Categories: You, the Leader!